aleabalda/aleabalda/README.md

 My name is Alessandro Baldassarre and I am a **third-year software engineering student** at the Univeristy of Calgary.

-Throughout my academic journey, I have developed a passion and love for web development (especially front-end).
-I am currently working on mastering React with TypeScript and will be also learning Next.js very soon.
+Throughout my academic journey, I have developed a passion and love for full-stack development.
+I am currently studying for the AWS Certified Cloud Practitioner Cert.
 Check out my LinkedIn at <a target="_blank" href="https://www.linkedin.com/in/aleabalda/">aleabalda</a>.

 ## 🎯 Current Goal:
 Seeking software engineering internships to develop innovative solutions, hone technical skills, and contribute to projects in a dynamic team environment.